 About François Modave

-François Modave, Ph.D.
-Associate Professor, Health Outcomes & Biomedical Informatics Faculty, Institute for Child Health Policy Director, Artificial Intelligence and Decision-Making
+François Modave is an associate professor in the Department of Health Outcomes & Biomedical Informatics, a member of the Institute for Child Health Policy, and the Director, Artificial Intelligence and Decision-Making

 Dr. Modave rejoined HOBI and the biomedical informatics team in December 2019 after spending a little over a year as director of the Center for Health Outcomes and Informatics Research and founding chair of the department of health informatics and data science at Loyola University Chicago, where he also served as site-PI for the University of Chicago-Rush CTSA.